 Must all of my application materials be received by the the application deadline?

 Priority will be given to those applicants for whom we have received all materials by the application deadline.
-If the application is not complete by the deadline the program reserves the right not to consider it.
+If the application is not complete by the deadline, the program reserves the right not to consider it.
 It is the applicant’s responsibility to assure that all materials have been received by NCAS by the application deadline.
 Keep in mind it can take up to 10 days for transcripts to be processed by NCAS and once all transcripts are recieved it can take up to 10 business days.

 What happens after I complete my interview?